RovyVon E200s Angel Eyes Flashlight Review

 The size is 79.8mm x 33.8mm x 17.5mm and 2.89oz.

 Notably it’s much smaller than the E300.
-Width is about the same, though.
+The width is about the same, though.

 Retention and Carry

 A pocket clip is included.
-It attaches on the back of the light.
-It’s a sort of “slip on” clip.
+It attaches to the back of the light.
+It’s a sort of “slip-on” clip.

 Installing it isn’t the easiest prospect, but if you will lay it as seen below, and press fairly hard right where my index finger is, you’ll flex the clip enough for it to grab the rails.